villamariarobotics/villamariarobotics/ReadMe.md

 2. **CAD Team:** The cad team is a mechanical subteam Specializes in designing the core aspects of the robot.
 3. **Electrical Team:** Handles the electrical systems of the robot, including wiring, circuit design, and integration of sensors and actuators.
 4. **Programming Team:** Develops software for controlling the robot, including autonomous routines, teleoperated controls, and sensor integration.
-5. **communications team:** Promotes the team in the community, organizes outreach events, manage and get sponsorships and manages team communications and media relations.
+5. **communications team:** Promotes the team in the community, organizes events, manage and get sponsorships and manages team communications and media relations.